aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 > **Note:** Lambda@Edge functions must be created in the `us-east-1` region, regardless of the region of the CloudFront distribution and stack.
 > To make it easier to request functions for Lambda@Edge, the `EdgeFunction` construct can be used.
 > The `EdgeFunction` construct will automatically request a function in `us-east-1`, regardless of the region of the current stack.
-> `EdgeFunction` has the same interface as `Function` and can be created and used interchangably.
+> `EdgeFunction` has the same interface as `Function` and can be created and used interchangeably.
 > Please note that using `EdgeFunction` requires that the `us-east-1` region has been bootstrapped.
 > See https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html for more about bootstrapping regions.